 In 2016, BAME (Black, Asian and Minority Ethnic) employees made up 11 per cent of the 32,422 people working in the creative industries.
 From Department of Digital, Culture, Media and Sport (DCMS) report published in July 2017.
 Low considering that BAME make up 18.1% of the total UK population.

-We've got lots of ideas for 2018.
-But first things first, we threw the first Zanana Social in March 2018.
-The first event was a space for a real, open and honest conversation about being a Scottish Creative of Colour.
-Thanks to everyone who came along and the panellists Hannah Lavery, Francis Dosoo and Nosheen Khwaja for all your amazing insights.
+Held in March 2018, it was a space for a real, open and honest conversation about being a Scottish Creative of Colour and how we create space for ourselves.
+Thanks to everyone who came along and the panelists Hannah Lavery, Francis Dosoo and Nosheen Khwaja for all your amazing insights.